dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 ![Exponential growth of IoT is estimated [@Ali2015]. \label{fig:iot_growth}](../images/Expected-number-of-connected-devices-to-the-Internet-This-chart-is-obtained-from-recent.png){ width=80% }

-Matching emerging applications with existing technologies has become one of the main challenges for IoT initiatives, especially when a new technology appears in the landscape and the map must be redrawn.
+New and emerging applications in IoT are challenged by the number of existing technologies to choose from, and vice versa for existing applications when new wireless technologies appear.
 Massive IoT is the deployment of an immense number of low-powered devices with infrequent reporting and both NB-IoT and LTE Cat-M fulfill the requirements of 5G massive MTC/IoT.

 <!--### Push-Pull Model and Edge/Fog Computing {#pushpull}-->